c4cs/c4cs.github.io/_commands/tools/emacs.md

 $ emacs -fg red filename
 ~~~

-Open emacs and set the color of the text red.
+Open Emacs and set the color of the text red.

 ##### Break it down